 Simply put, yes!
 When it comes to dive gear, fit is the single most important factor.
 So, it should come as no surprise that buying equipment, especially designed for your body is well worth it.
 And, with the sport of scuba diversifying more and more, speciality items like women's scuba gear are more widely available than ever before.

 Are you in the market for gender specific scuba gear?
 If so, this is your article.
 We’ll walk you through what to look for in your equipment, piece by piece, to help you find the perfect fit.
-And, we’ll even share our top tips for shopping - with insider information shared by our team of female dive professionals.
+And, we’ll even share our top tips for where to purchase your gear - with insider information shared by our team of female dive professionals.

 Womens scuba wetsuits